Meet the Grumpiest Wild Cat: The Pallas Cat

 Despite the global "Least Concern" status, the Pallas's cat faces ongoing threats, including habitat degradation, prey depletion, and hunting.
 Conservation efforts continue to monitor and address these challenges to ensure the species' long-term survival.

 Last year, OMThread had the privilege of attending the Wildlife Conservation Expo in San Francisco, where we connected with incredible conservationists working to protect the world’s most vulnerable species.
 One of the most inspiring figures we encountered was Jim Sanderson, a dedicated wildlife biologist and the driving force behind the Small Wild Cat Conservation Foundation.
-At a recent event, Jim, alongside conservationist Badru Mugerwa, highlighted the urgent need to protect small wild cats, such as the beautifully elusive margay pictured in the presentation.
+Jim, alongside conservationist Badru Mugerwa, highlighted the urgent need to protect small wild cats at the Expo.
 His tireless work has brought much-needed awareness and action to these often-overlooked feline species, ensuring they don’t fade into obscurity.
 As OMThread continues advocating for small wild cats, we deeply appreciate Jim’s leadership in the conservation world.
 His passion and commitment serve as a beacon of hope, reminding us that every effort counts in safeguarding the planet’s rich biodiversity.

 We design ethical cat apparel - Wear Your Wild Side

 At OMThread, we’re passionate about raising awareness for unique and underrepresented species like the Pallas cat, that’s why we created a special Pallas Cat Collection, to help raise awareness for the survival of one of the world’s most charismatic wild cats!
-Each tee is crafted to inspire conversations, raise awareness, and encourage action.
+Plus mark your calendars for Pallas Cat Day on April 23, a perfect time to celebrate and support this fascinating species.

 Final Thoughts: Love a Good Grumpy Cat?